Common snapping turtle: Ecology and life history

-Common snapping turtles have few predators when older, but eggs are subject to predation by crows, American mink, skunks, foxes, and raccoons.
 As hatchlings and juveniles, most of the same predators will attack them as well as herons (mostly great blue herons), bitterns, hawks, owls, fishers, American bullfrogs, large fish, and snakes.
 There are records during winter in Canada of hibernating adult common snapping turtles being ambushed and preyed on by northern river otters.
 Other natural predators which have reportedly preyed on adults include coyotes, American black bears, American alligators and their larger cousins, alligator snapping turtles.
-Large, old male snapping turtles have very few natural threats due to their formidable size and defenses, and tend to have a very low annual mortality rate.
+Large, old male common snapping turtles have very few natural threats due to their formidable size and defenses, and tend to have a very low annual mortality rate.

+Eggs and hatchlings of common snapping turtles may be eaten by other large turtles, great blue herons, American crows, raccoons, striped skunks, red foxes, American bullfrogs, northern water snakes and large predatory fish, such as largemouth bass.

 These turtles travel extensively over land to reach new habitats or to lay eggs.
 Pollution, habitat destruction, food scarcity, overcrowding, and other factors drive snappers to move; it is quite common to find them traveling far from the nearest water source.
-Experimental data supports the idea that snapping turtles can sense the Earth's magnetic field, which could also be used for such movements (together with a variety of other possible orientation cues).
+Experimental data supports the idea that common snapping turtles can sense the Earth's magnetic field, which could also be used for such movements (together with a variety of other possible orientation cues).

 This species mates from April through November, with their peak laying season in June and July.
 The female can hold sperm for several seasons, using it as necessary.
 Females travel over land to find sandy soil in which to lay their eggs, often some distance from the water.
 After digging a hole, the female typically deposits 25 to 80 eggs each year, guiding them into the nest with her hind feet and covering them with sand for incubation and protection.
+These eggs have a leathery, flexible shell and they typically measure only 26–28 mm in diameter.